dejatjackson/seniorProject/README.md

 #### Machine learning:
 This folder includes all the scripts that include the preprocessing and the machine learning model.

+#### Web Application
+This folder includes all the scripts that control the web application features.
+This is a bonus feature of this project.

+#### Computer Controls:
+This folder includes the script to control the computer.
+This is a bonus feature of this project.

 #### main.py:
 This script includes all the functions for the voice implementation as well as the controls for whether a voice control or a gesture will be executed.